vimcool/lwuit-widgets/LwuitWidgets/README.txt

 3) Support more Indicator Image Type: IMAGE
 4) Support more vertical aligments: TOP and BOTTOM
 5) Support variable dimensioned images for Dimmed, Undimmed, First, Last Previous and Next
-6) Upgrade the base support to LWUIT 1.5
+6) Upgrade the LWUIT base support to version 1.5